 2. Bhargava, S., Conell-Price, L., Mason, R., and Benartzi, S. Save(d) by Design [Working Paper]

-3. Bhargava, S., and Hyde, T. Risk Aversion in the Field: Evidence on Prevalence and Motives from an Employee Rewards Program [Working Paper, 2023]
+3. Bhargava, S., and Hyde, T. Partition at Your Own Risk: Evidence on Risk-Taking Prevalence and Motives from the Field [Working Paper]

 4. Bhargava, S., and Hyde, T. Behavioral Erosion of Private Risk Information [Working Paper]

 5. Bhargava, S., Loewenstein, G., and Sydnor, J. “Choose to Lose: Health Plan Choices from a Menu with Dominated Options,” Quarterly Journal of Economics, Vol. 132, Issue 3, pp. 1319-1372, 2017.

 6. Bhargava, S., Loewenstein, G., and Benartzi, S. “The Costs of Poor Health (Plan Choices) & Prescriptions for Reform,” Behavioral Science & Policy, Vol. 3, Issue 1, pp. 1-12, 2017.

 7. Madrian, B. et al. “Behaviorally Informed Policies for Household Financial Decision-Making,” Behavioral Science & Policy, Vol. 3, Issue 1, pp. 27-40, 2017.